omseeth/gec_bea_2024/README.md

 The goal of the project is a seq2seq approach where the input is a source sentence (src) with grammatical errors and the output a target sentence (tgt) as a corrected version of the input.
-For each sentence, the model receives input tokens x<sup>i</sup> of the sentence at hand and should predict output token(s) y<sup>i</sup>, where y<sup>i</sup> is a correction, if x<sup>i</sup> needs amelioration (e.g. correct spelling, additional prepositions, etc.).
-In the seq2seq approach, the decoder should eventually produce output vectors y<sup>i</sup> corresponding to the final hidden state representation of vectors of x<sup>i</sup> where x<sup>i</sup> was previously encoded.
+For each sentence S, the model receives input tokens x<sup>i</sup> of the sentence at hand and should predict output token(s) y<sup>i</sup>, where y<sup>i</sup> is a correction, if x<sup>i</sup> needs amelioration (e.g. correct spelling, additional prepositions, etc.).
+In the seq2seq approach, the decoder should eventually produce output vectors y<sup>i</sup> corresponding to the final hidden state representation of S where each x<sup>i</sup> was previously encoded.
 Therefore, this task can be described as a "many-to-many" sequence modeling problem
 [(Kaparthy 2015)](https://karpathy.github.io/2015/05/21/rnn-effectiveness/).

 This repository contains the necessary preprocessing scripts as well as an